tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-bookmarklets-static-sites.md

 Yes, for now you need to hit cmd+c to copy the text because I was too lazy to auto-copy the text to my clipboard...
 But for now this is already making it easier to drop links into my wiki while preserving some context via a quote and the title of the page.

 What would you like to script for your static site?
 Let me know and I'll try and help you build a bookmarklet for it!

+*By the way - this technique is great for more structured data too.
+I have a bookmarklet that is powering [this books list](https://tomcritchlow.com/wiki/books/books-read/) too.
+You run it on an Amazon page and it spits out the necessary Markdown frontmatter to add to my page in a structured way.*